era/malleable-checker/README.md

 - To run the checkers manually, with docker exec open a Bash terminal and:
   - `cd home/checker/`
   - `CONFIG=config.ini python3 alarm_assert/alarm_assert/checker.py`
+- The previous code is also what should go in the cronjob.
+I didn't commit a crontab file, but you just need to run the previous python script every 5 minutes.

 ## On Images